Gypsum concrete: Previous formulations

-US patent 4,075,374 lists the by-weight formulation as 10 parts pressure calcined gypsum, 38-48 parts sand, and 4-10 parts water.
+lists the by-weight formulation as 10 parts pressure calcined gypsum, 38-48 parts sand, and 4-10 parts water.
 0.03 to 0.1 parts of a latex emulsion, such as Dow Latex 460, were also added.
 To prevent foaming, a defoamer such as WEX was added to the latex at a concentration of 0.2%.
 It was stated that gypsum calcined at atmospheric pressure produced poor results due to it having flaky particles, and that gypsum calcined under a pressure of 15-17 psi produced better results because it had denser, crystalline particles.

-Later it was found that this original formulation expanded too much and in some instances floors cracked.
-US patent 4,159,912 describes changes made so that the expansion was greatly reduced.
+Later it was found that this original formulation expanded too much and in some instances floors cracked. describes changes made so that the expansion was greatly reduced.
 In that formulation, 5-8% of Portland cement was added to reduce the expansion.
 The latex emulsion and antifoaming agent were no longer necessary as the concrete was strengthened by the Portland cement.
 It was found that atmospheric calcined gypsum could be used for the majority of the calcined gypsum if it was ball milled to change the texture.
 The proportion of sand was also changed, so that it was in a 1:1.3 to 1:3 ratio with the calcined gypsum.
 This resulted in a runnier mix, but the set up time was not changed.